moseschmiedel/bachelor-thesis/text/thesis.typ

 value per distance can be calculated to reduce the impact of RSSI variations.
 The measured distances reached from #text_qty(5, "m") to
 #text_qty(50, "m") and were measured with a tape measure.
 The end node and the anchor node were mounted on two wooden poles at approximately
 #text_qty(1.5, "m") above the ground with the antennas parallel to each other.

+To also measure larger distances, the experiment setup was slightly modified.
+Instead of using a tape measure as reference for the distance, the iOS-App "GPS Tracks" @noauthor_gps_2024-1 was used.
+With it the position of the anchor node was recorded as a waypoint.
+All distances of the end node were then measured relative to this waypoint.
+The collection of the RSSI measurements stayed the same.
+This setup was used to measure distances in a range from #text_qty(10, "m") to #text_qty(160, "m").

-The recorded data can is openly accessible and can be found in the GitHub repository of this thesis @schmiedel_moseschmiedelbachelor-thesis_2024.
+The recorded data is openly accessible and can be found in the GitHub repository of this thesis @schmiedel_moseschmiedelbachelor-thesis_2024.

 #figure(
     caption: "Distance estimation setup at multiple distances", stack(
         dir: ltr,
-        spacing: 7.5%,
+        spacing: 10%,
-        image("assets/dist_exp_long.jpg", width: 45%),
+        image("assets/dist_exp_long.jpg", width: 37%),
-        image("assets/dist_exp_short.jpg", width: 45%),
+        image("assets/dist_exp_short.jpg", width: 37%),
     )
 )
+#v(-1em)
 The devices that were used for the experiments were described previously in @implementation.
 For all experiments the LoRa transceiver was configured with following parameters.
 #figure(
     caption: "LoRa transceiver configuration",
     table(